lijun99/altar2-documentation/docs/cuda/Static.rst

 Forward Model Application
 -------------------------

-When analyzing the results, you may need to run the forward problem once for an obtained mean, medium, or MAP model, or a synthetic model, to produce data predictions and compare with data observations.
+When analyzing the results, you may need to run the forward problem once for an obtained mean, median, or MAP model, or a synthetic model, to produce data predictions and compare with data observations.
 For the static model, it is straightforward: obtain the mean model (vector), read the Green's function (matrix), and perform a matrix-vector multiplication.

 AlTar2 also provides an option to run the forward problem only instead of the full-scale Bayesian simulation, with a slightly modified configuration file.
 Please follow the steps below.